Slowly but surely Filipino cuisine is starting to grab the attention of Bay Area diners.

 Another dish I’ve never heard of was suman, a gelatinous coconut rice cake that reminded me of Japanese mochi in a sense.
 This would have been spot on if the mango it was served with was perfectly ripe and sweet but it was a little underripe.

-I’m so glad that I finally got to try FOB Kitchen after years of wanting to go to their popups!
-Everything from the vibe, the service, and the scrumptious food made for an enjoyable experience so my rating is a 8-8.5/10.
+I’m so glad that I finally got to try FOB Kitchen after years of wanting to go to their pop-ups!
+Everything from the vibe, the service, and the scrumptious food made for an enjoyable experience so my rating is an 8-8.5/10.